 WordPress is one of the most popular Content Management Systems (CMSs), with over 60 million users worldwide.
 Its limitless design possibilities and over 55,000 plugins make it the ideal choice for any type of business.
 However, learning the WordPress basics can sometimes be challenging for users with limited web experience.

 Fortunately, there are countless resources that can help you master WordPress.
 You can find WordPress tutorials, blogs, publications, courses, and even one-on-one training to assist you with every aspect of building your site.

 In this article, we’ll explain why WordPress is a top choice for beginners.
 We’ll then look at some of the best ways to learn the platform.
 Finally, we’ll show you how to get started with WordPress.
 Let’s jump right in.

 Is WordPress Easy for Beginners?

 WordPress.org is an open-source platform that allows users to create websites and blogs for free:

 Its user-friendly interface and limitless customization options make it the world’s most popular CMS.
 In fact, 43 percent of the internet is currently powered by WordPress.

-Users can choose from countless themes to design the ideal site for their business.
+WordPress users can choose from countless themes to design the ideal site for their business.
 There are also numerous plugins available to increase functionality, such as eCommerce capabilities.
-The WordPress admin dashboard makes installing themes and plugins a simple process.
+The WordPress dashboard makes installing WordPress themes and plugins a simple process.